Worm Composting for Kids

 Now that we are quickly gaining knowledge about the workings of a worm farm, I feel more confident that we could definitely make one from scratch.

 There are some days we go all day without even checking on our worms, but inevitably each afternoon someone will want to have a peek, dig their hands gently into the bedding, and pull out a healthy worm or two.
 We feed them once or twice a week (too much food is a bad thing, we discovered, as it will attract lots of mites), we make sure the bedding is moist but not soaked, and for the most part, we leave them be to silently work.

 Our first harvest of worm castings will not be ready until late August at the earliest, as it takes a few months to get a good enough amount to collect.
 At that point, we will be able to harvest a new batch every couple of months.
 What we don’t use in the cold months on our indoor plants will come in handy next spring when our soil is ready for some nutrition and new planting!

 To see how we faced and defeated our first challenge, click here.
 It was really not so hard!

 Guest Post was written for Little Sprouts Learning Garden by Andrea Pommer

 Andrea blogs at www.littlebigharvest.blogspot.com

 I love the ideas Andrea shared with us about worm composting!
 I hope to do more of this with my kids in the future.
-To learn more information about how to do worm composting and how to make your own worm bin, click here.
+To learn more about how to do worm composting and how to make your own worm bin, and even where to get worms click here.

 Don’t forget to pin for later!